 Inheriting a family home may be bittersweet: you have the opportunity to carry on family traditions in the family homestead, but the fact that the home is in your hands means that some of the family is no longer there with you.
 For some people who inherit a home, though, it is more bitter than sweet.
 The logistical issues of dealing with the property outweigh any happy memories or hopes for future good times there.
 This is especially true for heirs who left home and moved across the country, only have to deal with their late loved ones' house back in Ohio.

 What do you need to do if you inherit your parents' home, or that of another relative?
 Here are five things to put on your to-do list.

 When you live in a home, you take care of it: mow the lawn, clean the house, repair things that are broken.
 When a house is unoccupied, the home's exterior and yard can quickly become unkempt, and issues like a leak or a burst pipe that would quickly be dealt with in an occupied home can go unnoticed, leading to significant damage.
-If possible, try to enlist the help of a trusted neighbor or nearby relative to regularly check o… Read More
+If possible, try to enlist the help of a trusted neighbor or nearby relative to regularly check on t… Read More

 One of the many duties of an executor or administrator of an estate is the management of the deceased person's property.
 Sometimes, that management involves the sale of property.
 How, exactly, does one go about selling property in probate that belongs to a decedent's estate?